-On the shores of Mt.
-Hebron
+On the Shores of Lake Hebron

 The small town of Monson consists of miles of rolling, forested hills.
 It is the last town located on the Appalachian Trail, at the beginning (or end) of the Hundred Mile Wilderness—a remote stretch of trail that ends near the famed Mount Katahdin, the northern terminus of the A.T.